ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 The prerequisites on the iSCSI client include:
 - Installation of Multipath-IO services
-- Setting the iSCSI initiator service start to automatic
+- Setting the iSCSI initiator service to start automatically
 - Enabling support for multipath MPIO to iSCSI
 - Enabling automatic claiming of all iSCSI volumes